 Arita porcelain vase

-Home Info About Japan Traditional Japanese Culture Japanese Ceramic and Lacquerware
+Home Info About Japan Traditional Japanese Culture Japanese Ceramics and Lacquerware with Great Materials and Beautiful Design

 Around the world, many people have stylish Japanese ceramic (pottery) or lacquerware in their kitchen cabinets.
 The beautiful materials and designs are popular and timeless.
 They make for an amazing souvenir for tourists who come to Japan.
 What is the history of these crafts?
 And which towns should those who are interested in Japanese crafts visit?